armory/docs/content/en/borealis/architecture-borealis.md

 Use the the [Armory Cloud Console](https://console.cloud.armory.io/) to manage the following:

 - Ceate credentials for machines and scope them for specific permissions and use cases.
-- Invite and manage users
+- Invite and manage users.
 - Enable OIDC based external identity providers (IdP), such as Okta, Auth0, or OneLogin.

 The following concepts can help you when configuring access in the Cloud Console: